ThomasCarney315/coding-challenges/README.md

 # Coding Challenges

-* Every day, I complete at least one coding challenge and push it/them completed to this repository.
+* Every day, I complete at least one coding challenge and push it/them to this repository.
 * This repo is organized into directories by language, platform, and difficulty level, in that order.

 ## Languages